Labor-as-Capital-DAO/public-docs/WhitePaper.md

 - **Updating the Purple Book.** This involves making changes and additions to instructions, rules, procedures, links, secondary information channels, etc., in the Purple Book.
 It also includes integrating new tools into the governance process.

-- **Listing the LaC DAO token on crypto stock exchanges and DEXs.** Anyone or any group can do this, but token holders of LaC DAO are the most interested in doing so.
+- **Listing the LaC DAO token on crypto exchanges and DEXs.** Anyone or any group can do this, but token holders of LaC DAO are the most interested in doing so.
 News about such actions is published through official channels and by interested media partners.

 - **Admission of new iol-businesses into the LaC DAO portfolio.** LaC DAO does not invest in or sponsor ideas, projects, etc. Instead, it provides resources to iol-businesses that are building or growing their business using fully functioning, publicly released iol-apps, in accordance with the procedures in the Purple Book.
 These resources are provided to attract users — which directly supports LaC’s primary goal and simultaneously fulfills its function as an Accelerator of Systems for Outcall Services.
 This does not limit LaC DAO token holders from helping iol-businesses in other ways or from owning their own iol-business.